 With so many different kinds of people coming into Hong Kong for various purposes, issuing visas become a significant job for the government.
 There are several types of visas that can be issued in Hong Kong.
-Hong Kong has an agreement with 145 different countries which helps the people from those nations to enter Hong Kong without any visa.
+Hong Kong has an agreement with 145 different countries which helps people from those nations to enter Hong Kong without any visa.
 If you are not from one of those 145 countries then you will need a visa based on your purpose of visit.

-As my earlier discussion, several countries are allowed to enter into Hong Kong without a visa mean spot visa includes UK, Australia, and France, U.S.A, Italy, Spain, Singapore, and Germany.
+As my earlier discussion, several countries are allowed to enter Hong Kong without a visa mean spot visa includes UK, Australia, and France, U.S.A, Italy, Spain, Singapore, and Germany.
 The duration of their visit can be between 7 to 180 days.
 However, if your country is not one of the 145 countries with whom Hong Kong has an agreement with then you need to obtain a visit visa.
 This is more or less the tourist visa we hear often about.
 In order to get it, one has to apply to the Chinese Embassy or consulate in your home country.
 Once applied, the processing may take up to four weeks depending on how busy the Embassy is.

 The company who will be applying for you will also need to show evidence of confirmed offer of employment, remuneration package as well as accommodation, medical insurance and other benefits provided by the company.
 Once all these are provided, the application process takes up to 4 to 6 weeks to process after which the applicant can start working.
-These work visas usually have the duration of 2 years after which they can be easily renewed.
+These work visas usually have a duration of 2 years after which they can be easily renewed.
 If you end up leaving the job or move to another company then you will need to apply for another work visa following the same process.

-Similar to work visas, student visas are also applied by the institute which has accepted the student into their university, school or college.
+Similar to work visas, student visas are also applied by the institute which has accepted the student into their university, school, or college.
 The student will need to provide all the documents to the institute and they will apply for the student visa on the student’s behalf.
 The processing period is also very short for such visas.

 This is the kind of visa one would require if they are self-employed.
-In other words, if you are looking to start a business in Hong Kong or looking to invest in somebody else’s business then investment visa is for you.
+In other words, if you are looking to start a business in Hong Kong or looking to invest in somebody else’s business then an investment visa is for you.
 The requirement for this type of visa is completely different.
 It requires a huge load of paperwork which includes your educational background, professional experience, as well as your potential business activities, the capital needed, and the details of the jobs your investment will likely create.
 A lot of processing and screening is done before this kind of visa is issued.
 So if you are planning on applying for an investment visa, make sure all the detailed paperwork is ready and that you have sufficient time on your hand.

 A permanent residency visa is only given out to people who have lived in Hong Kong for seven years or more.
 You will need to provide your employment records in order to obtain this visa.
 Alongside that, you will be required to pass a test that proves that you are fluent in Cantonese.
-Once you have obtained your permanent residency visa, you may be able to work in any companies without having to renew your work visa every time.
+Once you have obtained your permanent residency visa, you may be able to work in any company without having to renew your work visa every time.
 If you do, however, do not stay in Hong Kong for more than 3 years afterward then your residency visa is nullified.

-If you like to register new pvt limited company is requested to contact us.
+If you like to register new Pvt limited company is requested to contact us.